 No matter how you get to work each day, or what time you have to leave to beat rush hour traffic or catch the morning train, the amount of sleep you get the night before has a lot to do with how the rest of your workday goes.
 If you’re not catching enough zzz’s each night, that sleep deprivation could affect your prefrontal cortex and, in turn, negatively impact emotional and social behavior and hurt your ability to make good decisions.

-Beyond setting yourself up with good nighttime habits (like turning off electronic devices before bed and letting up on the caffeine after hours), making sure you have the right mattress could help you fall asleep faster and wake up feeling more rested in the morning.
+Beyond setting yourself up with good nighttime habits (like turning off electronic devices before bed and letting up on the caffeine after hours), making sure you have the best mattress could help you fall asleep faster and wake up feeling more rested in the morning.
 Visit us online at Best Mattress Brand, to find your better night’s sleep.

 For this project, we scraped commuter data from the American Community Survey from 2009 to 2015.
 Geographic types were segmented by the most popular metropolitan statistical areas within the U.S.